 5. Public transportation access is limited

 Public transportation is the heartbeat of any community.
-It helps keep things moving and get people to where they need to go.
+It helps keep things moving and gets people to where they need to go.
 If public transportation access is limited or running slower than usual that can indicate a problem.
-If routes are being cut or there is limited access, it could mean that the transportation authority can’t justify going to that neighborhood as often anymore.
+If routes are being cut or there is limited access, it could mean that the transportation authority can’t justify going to that neighborhood often.
 Those decisions aren’t made lightly, so if that’s the case, it could spell trouble for the neighborhood.

 6. Hospital closes

 Hospitals provide life-saving services and add tremendous value to any neighborhood.
 If there is a hospital closure, especially if it’s downtown, this is bad news.
 Hospitals employ a lot of people and provide a space for many people to get the help they need.
-If there’s a closure, the neighborhood may be on the decline and the hospital can’t justify being there anymore.
+If there’s a closure, the neighborhood may be on the decline and the hospital can’t justify the costs of operating there anymore.

 7. Vacancies are everywhere

-There’s storefronts that are vacant on every corner.
-There are listings upon listings available in the neighborhood.
+If there are vacant storefronts on every corner, this is a bad sign.
+Large numbers of apartment and housing listings available in the neighborhood is another indication of lack of demand.
 Not only do business owners not want to move in, no one wants to live there either.
-If you’re seeing vacancies everywhere, whether business or residential or both, it’s a huge red flag.
+If you’re seeing a lot of vacancies, whether business or residential or both, this is a huge red flag.

 8. Homes are being converted

-When homes are being converted to duplexes or multiple apartments it could signal that property values are falling.
-Converting homes is often a business move for a landlord trying to make more revenue.
+When homes are being converted to duplexes or multifamily apartments, this could signal that property values are falling.
+Converting homes is often a business move for landlords trying to make more revenue.